Julian Hasler

-Brigadier-General Julian Hasler (16 October 1868 – 27 April 1915), was a British Army officer in World War I.
+Brigadier-General Julian Hasler (16 October 1868 – 27 April 1915) was a British Army officer who fought in World War I as a brigade commander before being killed in action.

 Early life

 Julian Hasler was born in Aldingbourne, West Sussex on 16 October 1868, the second son of William Wyndham Hasler, a wealthy landowner and Justice of the Peace for Sussex, and Selina Sarah Hervey, a member of the extended family of the Marquess of Bristol.
 After spending his early year at Aldingbourne House, his ancestral home, he attended Winchester College from 1882 to 1885.

 Military career

 After the academy, Julian Hasler was commissioned into the 1st Battalion of the East Kent Regiment, on 19 September 1888, and soon promoted to lieutenant on 4 February 1892.
-From 1895 he was almost uninterruptedly in active military service, first with the Chitral Relief Force (1895), then the Northwest Frontier in India as a captain (1897-1898, where he participated in the capture of the Tanga Pass), in South Africa (1900-1902) where he raised the Hasler's Australian Scouts, briefly in Nigeria where he documented a new species of Red-fronted gazelle, and in West Africa (1899-1900, 1903-1910).
+From 1895 he was almost uninterruptedly in active military service, first with the Chitral Relief Force (1895), then the Northwest Frontier in India as a captain (1897-1898, where he participated in the capture of the Tanga Pass), and after being seconded for service under the Colonial Office in June 1899, in South Africa (1900-1902) where he raised the Hasler's Australian Scouts, briefly in Nigeria where he documented a new species of Red-fronted gazelle, and in West Africa (1899-1900, 1903–1910).

 He was wounded several times and mentioned twice in dispatches because of his bravery.
-He was promoted to major on 7 February 1907 and to lieutenant colonel on 4 August 1914.
+A brevet lieutenant colonel in April 1906, he was promoted to major on 7 February 1907, to temporary colonel in September, and to lieutenant colonel on 4 August 1914.